-Lately, we have been discussing more about snail farming as a lucrative business and how you can also partake in the snail farming business by going into commercial snail farming and make huge amount of profit through there.
+Lately, we have been discussing more about snail farming (heliculture) as a lucrative business and how you can also partake in the snail farming business by going into commercial snail farming and make huge amount of profit through there.

 Now let us discuss more on the different predators that eats, destroys and affects snails and how to control them:

-Predators & Defenses
+Predators & Defenses in a Snail Farm (Snail Business)

 A variety of predators eats land snails and slugs, as they are small and slow-moving invertebrates.
 Abundant and nutritious prey, land snails might be considered “low” on the food chain.
 In response to this predation, land snails have evolved an array of sophisticated defenses.